top of page

 Little over a week ago we made our way to Kenya.
-It was also our very first time in the continent.
+It was also our very first time in the continent of Africa.

 If you have been following me on Instagram, you know this year has been about continents.
 We went to Asia, North and South America earlier this year.
 Naturally Africa wasn't going to be far behind.
 After doing plenty of research about the best places in which to see the migration, I zeroed down on two options - Masai Mara and Serengeti.
 After doing some more reading, I found Masai Mara to be the more commercial option.
-Considering we had only 4 days to do this trip, I chose Mara over big-league safaris like Serengeti, Botswana or Zambia.
+Considering we had only four to five days to do this trip, I chose Mara over big-league safaris like Serengeti or Kruger.

 Did you know that the Masai Mara and Serengeti actually share an un-fenced border of sorts and are both part of East Africa?